Rajapaksa family: Wealth

-Nama Rajapaksa is the owner of Gowers Corporate Services, HelloCorp, and NR Consultants which have been accused of being used for money laundering and getting lucrative contracts from the state-owned SriLankan Airlines during the Rajapaksa administration.
+Namal Rajapaksa is the owner of Gowers Corporate Services, HelloCorp, and NR Consultants which have been accused of being used for money laundering and getting lucrative contracts from the state-owned SriLankan Airlines during the Rajapaksa administration.

 Rohitha Rajapaksa who has never been employed and lacks any recorded sources of income was found to own a luxury hotel in the Sinharaja reserve called the "Green Eco Lodge".
 The hotel was initially believed to have been owned by Yoshitha Rajapaksa but an investigation confirmed that Rohitha was the owner.
 Environmental activists have accused the hotel of damaging the biodiversity by the construction of the hotel and have accused the Rajapaksa family of using the military in the construction of the hotel Rohitha accepted that he owned the hotel and denied any wrongdoing during its construction.

 Nirupama Rajapaksa and her husband Thirukumar Nadesan was exposed by the Pandora Papers for using offshore shell companies to hide their wealth.
 The couple was revealed to own luxury apartments in Sydney and London, as well as a large number of expensive artworks.
 The ICIJ was able to confirm 18 million USD worth of offshore assets but the real amount of is believed to be significantly higher as leaked emails from Nadesan's advisor to Asiaciti Trust placed their overall wealth in 2011 at more than $160 million.